Luos-io/Documentation/src/pages/high/containers_list/dc-motor.md

-# DC-motor module type
+# DC-motor container type

-The DC-motor module allows to drive a DC motor using only power mode.
+The DC-motor container allows to drive a DC motor using only power mode.

 Its type has access to all common capabilities.